daos-stack/daos/docs/admin/administration.md

 - Automatic exclusion of an NVMe SSD:

-Automatic exclusion based on faulty criteria is the default behaviour in DAOS release 2.6.
+Automatic exclusion based on faulty criteria is the default behavior in DAOS release 2.6.
 The default criteria parameters are `max_io_errs: 10` and `max_csum_errs: <uint32_max>` (essentially eviction due to checksum errors is disabled by default).